yutannihilation/rcpp_intro/en/22_R_function.md

 # Using R functions

-In order to use R functions from Rcpp, you can use `Function` and `Environment`.
+In order to use R functions in Rcpp, you can use `Function` and `Environment`.

 ## Function